-- 1. Students should check they can access their Department of Education email by 19 July. - 2.
-When the e-mail has been received (20 July) and you are ready to make your selections, click on the link. - 3.
-Check the preference drop down menus have the Year 9 elective subjects for 2022. - 4.
-Select from the drop down menu your 6 preferences (no later than 4pm on 26 July).
-These should reflect your preference order.
-You should have three priority subjects and three reserve subjects. - 5.
+- 1. Students should check they can access their Department of Education email. - 2.
+When the e-mail has been received (26 July), click on the link. - 3.
+Check the preference drop down menus have the Year 9 elective subjects for 2023. - 4.
+Select your 6 preferences from the drop down menu (no later than 29 July).
+These should reflect your preference order. - 4.
 Submit the form.
-Only do this when you are certain you have ordered your preferences correctly. - 6.
-Print the form and have your parents sign. - 7.
-Return form to the front office by Wednesday 28 July (or when otherwise advised). - 8.
+Only do this when you are certain you have ordered your preferences correctly. - 5.
+Print the form and have your parents sign.
+Return this signed form to the boxes opposite the front office by Friday 5 August. - 6.
 Confirmation of subjects will be issued during Term 4.